jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     ![](assets/1.11.png)

 15. The workspace has been trained with Intents, Entities, and a Dialog of responses that provide a simple conversation that the user can ask TJBot.
-Explore the tabs and see how an example chatbot is designed in the Watson Conversation service.
+Explore the tabs and see how an example chatbot is designed in the Watson Assistant service.

     ![](assets/1.12.png)

-    In order for TJBot to use the Watson Conversation service, we first need to get the service credentials and workspace ID.
+    In order for TJBot to use the Watson Assistant service, we first need to get the service credentials and workspace ID.
 Click on the deploy button in the left sidebar.

     ![](assets/1.13.png)